SirPatschiii/DailyPythonRepository/README.md

 # Logbook of Tom

+26.02.2024
+- created a script which validates a message with a key using [KMAC256 Message Authentication](https://github.com/SirPatschiii/DailyPythonRepository/blob/codespace-refactored-space-invention-977554pwqw9q395wv/src/2024.02.26.py)

 25.02.2024
 - created a script which validates a message with a key using [HMAC Message Authentication](https://github.com/SirPatschiii/DailyPythonRepository/blob/codespace-refactored-space-invention-977554pwqw9q395wv/src/2024.02.25.py)